 Note: Being on a waitlist for a specific program does not guarantee a spot in either the requested program or any future programs.

-Example: If Soccer, Water Polo, and Fine Motor are running concurrently, you may register for only one of the three programs.
+Example: If registration for Soccer, Water Polo and Fine Motor open at the same time, you may register for only one of the three programs.

 Failure to notify us 3 or more hours (when possible) before a program or camp will be considered a no-show: